projectcalico/calico/README.md

 and is responsible for the ongoing management of the project.
 However, it is open to any members of the community – individuals or organizations – to get involved and contribute code.

-Please [contact us](http://www.projectcalico.org/contact/) if you are interested in getting involved and contributing to the project.

 ## Contributing